At a glance: Use URIs to get your raw data reports in CSV files.

 - URI templates available in the dev hub are populated with the app ID and report type.

-- They have placeholders for the API token and from/to dates which you must edit.
+- They have placeholders for the from/to dates which you must edit.

 - The portion of the URI to the right of the question mark (?) contains parameters.
 Each parameter begins with an ampersand (&).
 Parameters are used to set filters and specify additional fields to be included, currency, and timezone.
 For example, in raw data reports to limit (filter by) a specific media source, use the media_source parameter: